jepstein-eagle/adaptable/packages/adaptable/readme/Functions/conditional_style_function.md

 C**an we provide the name of a css style instead of building it?**

 Yes, you can do that.
 When you create a predefined Conditional Style there is a StyleName property which you can use to provide the name of the css style.
 If you do that, then its your responsibility to ensure that style is available in your css.

-Additionally, you can provide a list of styles in UserInterface config adn then they will be available in a dropdown in the Conditional Styles wizard.
+Additionally, you can provide a list of styles in UserInterface config and then they will be available in a dropdown in the Conditional Styles wizard.

 **Can we add gradient style to a Conditional Style so the colour transparency changes depending on the value?**

 Not currently but we plan to add this in a future release.
-We do have the Percent Bar that does something similar for all cells in a column.
+We do have the Percent Bar and Gradient Column functions that both dosomething similar but for **all** cells in a column.

 **Can we add a style that is always applied, i.e. is not based on a condition?**